socialvibe/truex-android-integrations/DOCS.md

 The parameters for this event are:

 * `type`: The type of the emitted video event.
 Valid values are found in `TruexAdRendererConstants`.
-* `videoName`: The name of the video that emitted the event
+* `videoName`: The name of the video that emitted the event, if available
-* `url`: The source URL of the video that emitted the event
+* `url`: The source URL of the video that emitted the event, if available